 Ursula Vietze will reprise her spectacular October 2005 performance of Concerto No. 1 in E Major, “La Primavera” (Spring), which depicts the bird song, melting snow and gentle breezes of the spring season.
 For this concert, she will also perform Concerto No. 3 in E Major, “L’Autunno” (Autumn), a musical celebration of the bountiful harvest and the beginning of the fall hunt.
 Vietze is founder and manager of Magic Strings ensemble, as well as concertmaster of the Kamuela Philharmonic and Kona Music Society Orchestras.
 She studied at the Conservatory of Music in Frankfurt, Germany and has played with many different orchestras in both Germany and the US.
 She was a member of the Pittsburgh Opera and Ballet Orchestra, the Johann Strauss Orchestra in Germany and has played with the Honolulu Symphony and Maui Symphony Orchestras.
 A resident of Hawaii since 1989, Vietze teaches violin and piano at Ursula’s Music Studio in Kona.

 Dr. Madeline Schatz will be the soloist on Concerto No. 4 in F Minor: “L’Inverno”(Winter).
 The ice and freezing cold of the winter season is reflected in the music of this piece.
-In recent years Dr. Schatz has concentrated on teaching strings and piano, and developing the Kamuela Philharmonic Orchestra as artistic director and conductor.
-She moved to Hawaii Island after a long, successful career as a concert violinist and violist, so hearing her violin solo on this concerto is a rare treat.
-As well as performing on violin and viola with major orchestras such as the Los Angeles Philharmonic, and Los Angles Chamber Orchestra, Dr. Schatz has appeared with numerous other orchestras, both nationally in Utah, New Mexico, Washington, Virginia, Oregon, and internationally in London, England as a concert artist and guest conductor.
+Although in recent years Dr. Schatz has concentrated on teaching strings and piano, and developing the Kamuela Philharmonic Orchestra as artistic director and conductor, she moved to Hawaii Island after a long, successful career as a concert violinist and violist, so hearing her violin solo on this concerto should be a rare treat.
+As well as performing on violin and viola with major orchestras such as the Los Angeles Philharmonic, and Los Angles Chamber Orchestra, Dr. Schatz has appeared with numerous other orchestras, both nationally in Utah, New Mexico, Washington, Virginia and Oregon, and internationally in London, England as a concert artist and guest conductor.
 She won the grand prize at the international Coleman Chamber Music Competition five times and has studied chamber music with the Julliard, Netherlands and Amadeus Quartets.
 She has also recorded with the London Symphony Orchestra and Fairbanks Symphony Orchestra.